Multiclass Cross-Entropy Measure

 Jump to navigation Jump to search

-A Multiclass Cross-Entropy Measure is a dispersion measure which measures the average number of bits needed to identify an event from a set of possibilities.
+A Multiclass Cross-Entropy Measure is a dispersion measure that quantifies the average number of bits needed to identify an event from a set of possibilities.

 References